mangalam-research/salve/README.rst

 edited.
 This is to avoid needless reparsing.
 How frequently this should happen depends on the structure of the editor.
-The ``clone()`` method and the code it depends on has been optimized since early versions of salve but it is possible to call it too often, resulting in a slower validation speed than could be attainable with less aggressive cloning.
+The ``clone()`` method and the code it depends on has been optimized since early versions of salve, but it is possible to call it too often, resulting in a slower validation speed than could be attainable with less aggressive cloning.